paulrobertlloyd/paulrobertlloyd-v3/source/projects/_pages/fontdeck.markdown

 {% endfigure %}

 Type designer and foundry pages previously consisted of alphabetical indices of names, but I saw this as an opportunity to make those responsible for our font library the heroes of the service.
 Individual foundry and designer pages now featured a photo or logo and short bio alongside a list of the fonts they had created.

-## Result
-{% figure "<cite>Richard Rutter, co-founder and CEO</cite>" %}
-> Working on Fontdeck with Paul was a pleasure.
-He brought his usual meticulous attention in redesigning the site, resulting in a far more consistent and harmonious feel, along with numerous small yet significant improvements in usability.
-Ultimately Paul added the finesse the site was missing.
-{% endfigure %}

 *[CSS]: Cascading Style Sheets